This shows you the differences between two versions of the page.

 | + | |||

-| + | ==== Boot Trigger Events ==== | ||
+| + | ==== Boot trigger events ==== | ||

 | + | |||

-| + | VIM2 supports different events for triggering boot-up: | ||
+| + | The VIM2 supports several events to trigger boot-up: | ||

-| + | * WOL: Wake on Lan | ||
+| + | * WOL: Wake-on-Lan | ||

 | + | * RTC: RTC timer | ||